nkhil/stts/README.md

 # eg: stts 409
 ```

+**Note**: You can also use node's in-built `node --print "http.STATUS_CODES"` to get a quick summary of all status codes in the terminal.

 ## Plan text mode

 Include a `-t` argument to get the output in plan text.
 This is useful if you'd want to pipe the output to clipboard.